bsmth/content/files/en-us/web/svg/reference/attribute/to/index.md

 sidebar: svgref
 ---

-The **`to`** attribute indicates the final value of the attribute that will be modified during the animation.
+The SVG **`to`** attribute indicates the final value of the attribute that will be modified during the animation.

 The value of the attribute will change between the {{SVGAttr("from")}} attribute value and this value.